learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 `git clone https://github.com/<your_username_here>/exceptional-realty`

 This will download a copy to your Learn IDE based on whatever you last committed and pushed up to GitHub.
-Always remember to push up any work you want to keep and access again!
+Always push up any work you want to keep and access again!
+If you run into any issues while following along, or are unable to set up your own repository, remember that you will still be able to use the files provided in each of the following lessons to code along.

 ### Adding Branches

 * From inside your repository folder in the Learn IDE, type `git branch`.
 This command will show you all the existing branches that are stored locally on your computer, and currently, we only have one, `master`.
 As a general best practice, the `master` branch should always be kept in a fully functional state; any new features or additions made on a repo should be done on a separate branch, allowing one or more developers to work on isolated parts of a project without interfering with the `master` version until the branch code is fully ready.
 * We're going to create a new branch and add some files to this repository.
 To do this, type: